jj-studio/Backbone-JJRelational/README.md

 When you call `save` on a `Backbone.JJRelationalModel`, it will walk through that model's relations.
 If the model `has_one` of something that `has_many` of it (like a Stores -> Products relationship), then the parent model (Store) will be saved __first__!
 Otherwise, the related model will be saved first.

 Assume that a Store `has_many` Products, and Product `has_one` Store.
 You call `store.save()` ...
 So the Store will save itself first.
 After this completes, the Product's `save` will be called.

+The Deferred object returned by `save` won't be resolved until all of the model's dependent models have finished saving too.

 It should be noted that these related models will only be saved before/after if the model `isNew()`.
 If these are existing models, then you should save them each yourself individually.